Oregon Symphony Conductor Bio

 Norman Leyden was given the lifetime title of laureate associate conductor by the Oregon Symphony following his retirement in 2004 after 34 seasons as music director of the orchestra’s Pops series and 29 years as its associate conductor.

-In 1970 Leyden initiated the Oregon Symphony’s Pops series, for many years one of the most successful programs of its kind in the United States.
-He also served for 18 years as music director of the Seattle Symphony Pops.
+In 1970, Norman Leyden initiated the Oregon Symphony’s Pop series, one of the most successful programs of its kind in the nation.
+He also founded the popular family- oriented Symphony Sunday programs, which featured Oregon Symphony players and Northwest artists as soloists.
+He also served as the music director of the Seattle Symphony Pops for 18 years.